 - WDOT owns the platform, station, and parking lot (managed by an outside vendor)

-- The Soo Line/Canadian Pacific Railroad owns and maintains the tracks.
+- The Soo Line/Canadian Pacific Kansas City Southern Railroad owns and maintains the tracks.

-The Milwaukee Intermodal Station currently hosts two Amtrak train routes and an Amtrak connecting service, with more services in the works.
+The Milwaukee Intermodal Station currently hosts Amtrak train routes and is set up to provide additional service in the future.

 Empire Builder

-The Empire Builder is a daily Amtrak long-distance route between Chicago and Seattle/Portland.
-The train’s southern endpoint is Chicago Union Station.
+The Empire Builder is a daily Amtrak long-distance train between Chicago and Seattle/Portland.
+Its southern endpoint is the Chicago Union Station.

 The train offers coach and sleeper car accommodations.

-Note: you cannot purchase Empire Builder tickets between Milwaukee and Chicago.
-If you need to connect between these cities, use the Hiawatha.
+Note: You cannot purchase Empire Builder tickets to ride the train between Milwaukee and Chicago; for that, use the Hiawatha or Borealis.

 Hiawatha